-PLEASE SPAY AND NEUTER YOUR PETS: THE STORY OF MY CAT COLONY AND A NEW KITTEN BASIC SUPPLY LIST
+PLEASE SPAY AND NEUTER YOUR PETS: THE STORY OF THE CAT COLONY

 If you know us, you know that we don’t do barn/farm cats around here anymore.